-Omitting scaffold is not a good idea.
-The scaffold is not only there to load materials onto the roof and to use as a work platform; it’s also there to protect workers.
+Omitting scaffold is a bad idea.
+Scaffolding is not only there to load materials onto the roof and to use as a work platform; it also protects builders.

-Being professional is more than just wearing a company t-shirt; it’s about how they carry out their work.
+Being professional is more than just wearing a company t-shirt; it’s about how they do their work.
 For example, does the contractor clean up every day?
 Are they courteous and on time?

 A professional also provides regular updates, including any potential changes in cost or time.
 Nobody wants surprises at the end of the job.

 Always get three quotes in writing and ensure they include the following information:

 Many tradespeople offer significant discounts when they’re not registered for VAT.
 These discounts may be tempting, but you should avoid such offers because it indicates the company has little legal footing, which may cost you if things go wrong.

 Also, don’t be tempted by cash-in-hand offers; this could be illegal.